A Journey Through Utah’s Contemporary Artscapes

 Utah Museum of Contemporary Art

-Located in the heart of Utah’s capitol city, the Utah Museum of Contemporary Art (UMOCA) has been a champion of avant-garde art and ideas for more than 90 years.
+Located in the heart of Utah’s capital city, the Utah Museum of Contemporary Art (UMOCA) has been a champion of avant-garde art and ideas for more than 90 years.
 Originally founded as the Art Barn by visionary arts advocate Alta Rawlins Jensen in 1931, the museum has evolved into a hub of innovative exhibitions, education programs and community events.
 UMOCA is Utah’s primary catalyst for contemporary culture, encouraging artists to experiment and visitors to connect through new experiences.
 It’s not a collecting museum, so visitors can expect a changing lineup of thought-provoking exhibitions and activities.

 UMOCA features six active galleries, including the Projects Gallery — a dedicated space for showing local artists — and another featuring work by artists participating in the museum’s Artist-in-Residence program.
 Visitors can expect a variety of mediums, genres and works by artists from around the globe as well as interactive experiences.
 Admission is free ($8 suggested donation), so it’s easy to experience “the spine of the Utah art world,” according to UMOCA board member and art professor Peter Everett.